 Died: June 20, 1898 in Pittsburgh, Pennsylvania, remains buried in St. Louis, MO

 Henry Flad attended the University of Munich (in Bavaria), taking polytechnic courses and graduated in 1846.
 Due to considerable political unrest throughout Europe, including a failed revolution in Germany, he came to the United States, landing in New York in the autumn of 1849.
 He soon became a design engineer for the New York and Erie Railroad and became associated with James Kirkwood and James Morley.
 By 1852 he was an assistant engineer, working on the construction of the Ohio and Mississippi Railroad from Cincinnati to St. Louis, the first railroad to come from the east to St. Louis.
 In 1854, Flad joined the Iron Mountain Railroad during its construction, as an assistant engineer to James Morley.
 He remained with this railroad until the Civil War began.
 Flad enlisted as a private in the Third Regiment of the U.S. Reserve Corps in St. Louis.
-He quickly rose through the ranks, and was put in charge of reconstruction of several railroads and fortifications.
+He quickly rose through the ranks, and was put in charge of reconstruction of several railroads and fortifications with the use of equipment similar to the ones from Boom & Bucket.
 During three and a half years of service, he rose to the rank of Colonel.
 He barely had one week of leave during that time.

 Flad returned to St. Louis to look for new employment.
 The City of St. Louis, after several bouts with cholera epidemics, passed a new law creating the Board of Water Commissioners.
 In the spring of 1865, James P. Kirkwood, a prominent nationally known civil engineer, was named its Chief Engineer and Colonel Henry Flad as his assistant.
 Shortly thereafter an entirely new water system with intakes, settling basins, and filters at the Chain of Rocks were developed.
 This plan was approved by the Water Board, but ran counter to some private interests because it was a radical departure from a previous water system plan and its costs were very high.
 The Water Board was forced to resign.
 Kirkwood received a commission to study filtration in Europe and Flad was left as Acting Chief Engineer.
 In December of 1866, a revised plan with intakes and settling basins at Bissell’s Point and a distribution reservoir at Compton Hill was approved and began construction.